jamesmorgan/docs/userDocumentation/quickStart.md

 ## Depositing
 After instantiating and starting Connext, you can deposit into a channel with `channel.deposit`.
-Our hosted node accepts deposits in both ETH and DAI.
+Our hosted node accepts deposits in ETH and all ERC20 tokens.
 However, when depositing tokens, ensure the user has sufficient ETH remaining in their wallet to afford the gas of the deposit transaction.

 ```javascript
 // Making a deposit in ETH